moloch--/reasonably-secure-electron/README.md

 * `webviewTag` - Whether to enable the `<webview>` tag.
 These tags are exceedingly dangerous, you should always disable this feature.
 * `enableRemoteModule` - Whether to enable the [remote module](https://electronjs.org/docs/api/remote).
 This module is dangerous, and should be disabled whenever possible, we'll talk about a far safer approach to IPC in a bit.
 * `allowRunningInsecureContent` - Allow an https page to run JavaScript, CSS or plugins from http URLs.
 Default is `false`, but y'all go ahead and double tap this one.
-* `nodeIntegration` -  Whether to hand a loaded gun to the DOM.
-Always set this to `false`.
+* `nodeIntegration` -  Gives the DOM access to the NodeJS APIs.
+Recklessly defaults to `true`, always set this to `false`.
 * `nodeIntegrationInWorker` - Whether node integration is enabled in web workers.
 Default is `false`.
 * `nodeIntegrationInSubFrames` - Option for enabling Node support in sub-frames such as iframes and child windows, always set this to `false`.
 * `nativeWindowOpen` - Whether to use native `window.open()`, because what could go wrong?
 Defaults to `false`.